Beerpocalypse: Another brewery files Chapter 11 bankruptcy

 Related: Fast-food chain closes more stores after Chapter 11 bankruptcy

-During that period many of these local brewers took on new loans in order to stay afloat.
+During that period, many local brewers took on new loans in order to stay afloat.
 As this was happening, consumer tastes also shifted.
-Hard seltzers and other beer alternatives became more popular and non-alcoholic cocktails gained a following.
+Hard seltzers and other beer alternatives became more popular, and non-alcoholic cocktails gained a following.

 For many local breweries — including San Francisco's Anchor Brewing — it was death by a thousand paper cuts.
 Increased debt loads made making changes hard and lowered demand drove many regional favorites including Chicago’s Metropolitan Brewing, New Jersey’s Flying Fish, Denver’s Joyride Brewing, Tampa’s Zydeco Brew Werks, and Cleveland’s Terrestrial Brewing into bankruptcy.